Deep Dive: MercadoLibre ($MELI)

 Atomic Take: This is the compounding fulcrum.
 If unit shipping costs keep falling while free shipping expands, MELI is literally buying growth with efficiency rather than with brute-force subsidies.
 That’s the “scale economies shared” test in one line.

-FX-neutral ads growth accelerated to 63% YoY (Q3 2025, %, FX-neutral).
-Ads is attractive here because it monetizes intent without needing to squeeze take rate—and can help fund shipping generosity without fully sacrificing profitability.
+Catalyst #3: Ads as the Margin Balancer FX-neutral ads growth accelerated to 63% YoY (Q3 2025, %, FX-neutral).
+Ads are attractive here because they monetize intent (I want to buy shoes) without needing to squeeze the take rate (charging the seller more fees).
+This revenue stream helps fund the shipping generosity without fully sacrificing profitability.

-The company reports 15–90 day NPL at 6.8% and NIMAL at 21.0%, with sequential pressure attributed mainly to Argentina funding costs while asset quality is described as broadly stable.
+Catalyst #4: Credit Scales (But stays boring) The company reports 15–90 day NPL (Non-Performing Loans) at 6.8% and NIMAL at 21.0%.
+They attribute sequential pressure mainly to Argentina funding costs while describing asset quality as broadly stable.

-HYPOTHESIS: Credit cards move from “investment phase” to “harvest phase” as cohorts mature, if underwriting discipline holds.
+The Hypothesis: Credit cards move from “investment phase” to “harvest phase” as cohorts mature—if underwriting discipline holds.

 Atomic Take: The catalysts are already visible on management’s own scoreboard: logistics costs down, ads up, and credit scaling without obvious quality deterioration.

-Falsifier: Ads growth decelerates sharply while logistics costs stop improving and operating margin fails to recover (metrics: FX-neutral ads YoY %, unit shipping cost trend, operating margin).
+The Falsifier: If Ads growth decelerates sharply while logistics costs stop improving and operating margin fails to recover, the machine is broken.
+(Metrics: FX-neutral ads YoY %, unit shipping cost trend, operating margin).

 Scale + Growth Durability: 5/5